 Also unlike a divorce case, A person seeking to get a legal separation does not have to have been a resident of Arizona for at least ninety days before filing.
 Unlike a divorce case, a person could theoretically file for legal separation the day they moved to Arizona, although the court would still look to see where the children have lived for the last six months before entered orders pertaining to legal decision-making and parenting time.
 Perhaps the most important difference, however, is that if one of the parties does not agree to a legal separation, either one can ask the court to convert the legal separation to a divorce by simply filing the right paperwork, and the court will do so.

-If you or a loved one is going through a similar case, please give my office a call at 480-413-9300.
-We will give your case an initial evaluation and and advise you on the next steps to take.
+If you or a loved one is going through a similar case, please give my office a call at 480-413-9300 for a $250 initial case consultation.